lastonoga/sinuous-components/README.md

 ## Why?

 There is no way to use reactive frameworks for websites because of bad performance (FID, TTI).

 Thats why even github use jquery-like libs.

 ## What?

 This framework is in pre-alpha and was created to test partial hydration combined with jquery-like reactivity (thanks Sinuous).

-Sinuous is fast, but doesnt have modern features like loops, if statements, components and... **Partial hydration**.
+Sinuous is fast, but doesnt have modern features like loops, if statements, components (single file components) and... **Partial hydration**.

 Partial hydration is hydration that works only with dynamic and statefull parts of application.
 It helps to use component and reactive paradigm for website development (not applications and SPA).